 The motor out of this 535 is sat next to the spare bought from Ebay, for my Lycia, which needs a full rewire.

-The one on the left is from an unknown model & has a different bracket.
+The one on the left is from an unknown model (actually a Lycia I know now) & has a different bracket.
 As here below: Mounting holes/slots are slightly lower, which is food for thought.
 The motor which was originally mounted on the left bracket will be fine slightly higher on the RH bracket, but not vice versa?

 The 535 motor looks good inside.
 Just as seen here, not cleaned.
 Pretty good I think.